 A Whois lookup of giveawaysonmobile.com shows us that it was only created two days prior to this writing, on March 25, 2012.
+(2013 update: the URL is no longer registered).
 The site itself shows 149 out of 1000 supposedly remaining.
 As with the other website we wroteup, leftovers4u.com, this one also provides us with no details whatsoever.
 We’re basically given a code, a URL, and told to enter the number.

 Because the website has only existed for 2 days, because there are no details or terms, and because they’ve used the same promotion with different URL”s, it’s safe for me to say this is most likely a scam and I highly recommend not participating.
 Not convinced?
 There’s more.

 There is a button on the bottom of the website that reads “Don’t Have A Code?” and if you click that, you will be taken to the url ipad2.computerrewardstoday.com, which also has a “free” iPad2 offer – free with “participation required.”

 Reading their terms, we read that we must become a DailyDealFinder.com member.
 Doing so requires you to participate in the program to the letter, which will end up being virtually impossible.
 So in the end, you will have signed up for their sponsor services, and will almost certainly never get a free iPad2.
 Such “Membership Incentives” listed in their terms include signing up for credit cards and holding it for at least 60 days.
 You will be required to sign up for 13 promotional offers, and do them all exactly as stated.
 You also must refer three friends to sign up for 13 promotional offers.
 Good luck doing that.